skrfederico/plogger/README.md

 ## The end goal

-To make the access, manipulation and follow up of phone conversation registers easier for both educators and parents of students.
+To make the access, manipulation and follow-up of phone conversation registers easier for both educators and parents of students.

 ## Background info